 - Receive a set of labels and which of them are entry points.
-We wish to create a block comprised of all those labels. - Calculate, for each label, which other labels it can reach, i.e., which labels we are able to reach if we start at the current label and follow one of the possible paths of execution. - If we have a single entry, and cannot return to it (by some other label later on branching to it) then create a Simple block, with the entry as its internal label, and the Next block comprised of all the other labels.
-The entries for the Next block are the entries to which the internal label can branch. - If we can return to all of the entries, create a Loop block, whose Inner block is comprised of all labels that can reach one of the entries, and whose Next block is comprised of all the others.
-The entry labels for the current block become entry labels for the Inner block (note that they must be in the Inner block by definition, as each one can reach itself).
+We wish to create a block comprised of all those labels. - Calculate, for each label, which other labels it can reach, i.e., which labels we are able to reach if we start at the current label and follow one of the possible paths of branching. - If we have a single entry, and cannot return to it from any other label, then create a Simple block, with the entry as its internal label, and the Next block comprised of all the other labels.
+The entries for the Next block are the entry to which the internal label can branch.

+- If we can return to all of the entries, return a Loop block, whose Inner block is comprised of all labels that can reach one of the entries, and whose Next block is comprised of all the others.
+The entry labels for the current block become entry labels for the Inner block (note that they must be in the Inner block, as each one can reach itself).
 The Next block's entry labels are all the labels in the Next block that can be reached by the Inner block. - If we have more than one entry, try to create a Multiple block: For each entry, find all the labels it reaches that cannot be reached by any other entry.
-If at least one entry has such labels, return a Multiple block, whose Handled blocks are blocks for those labels (and whose entries are those labels), and whose Next block is all the rest.
-Entries for the next block are entries that did not become part of the Handled blocks, and also labels that can be reached from the Handled blocks.
+If at least one entry has such labels, return a Multiple block, whose Handled blocks are blocks for those labels, and whose Next block is all the rest.
+Entry labels for those two blocks become entries of the new block they are now part of.
+We may have additional entry labels in the Next block, for each entry in the Next block that can be reached from the Handled ones. - We must be able to return to at least one of the entries (see proof below), so create a Loop block as described above.